 - Patients will be tested for COVID-19 before any scheduled procedure.

 CHI Franciscan is carefully resuming some scheduled and elective procedures.
 The safety of our patients and staff comes first, and we are taking significant steps to make sure it is safe to be treated at our facilities.
 We know there are many important procedures and treatments that our patients need, and safely resuming these procedures is one of the most important ways we can help our communities heal.
 We are following all state and federal regulations in addition to the measures we have put in place across our system.

 This page will be updated with additional details as they are available.

 We are taking significant steps to ensure the safety of our patients and staff.
 All clinical teams and staff will be wearing masks and they have been screened prior to coming into the building.
 We have enhanced cleaning and sanitizing protocols throughout our facilities and procedure rooms, including special UV light technology to disinfect rooms.
 We are limiting the number of people in our waiting rooms and asking that only patients come into our facilities, with a few exceptions.
 We will separate patients following physical distancing guidelines.

 We are working to resume certain procedures as safely and quickly as possible.
 We won’t be able to provide every service right away – rather this will be a gradual process that prioritizes more urgent procedures and treatments that can cause harm if delayed.

-Currently no visitors are allowed unless they fall within the following exceptions:
+Currently only one visitor per day is allowed for non-COVID patients, unless they fall within the following exceptions: